turbulem/ios-guidelines/README.md

 UIApplication.sharedApplication.delegate;
 ```

-The use of dot notation to access other methods is not allowed, even if ObjC as a language would allow it.
+The use of dot notation to access other methods is not allowed, even if Objective-C as a language would allow it.
 Dot notation is just syntactic sugar for a method so it would work.

 **Example.
 Not allowed:**
 ```objc